How LinkedIn Skills Endorsements Actually Work (And How to Rank Higher Today)

 Step 1: Pruning Your Ghost Skills

 Go through your list and delete any 'ghost skills'.
-These are things you did five or ten years ago that are no longer part of your core business.
-If you are a Marketing Director now, you don't need 'Data Entry' from your first internship.
-These old skills take up space and distract the algorithm.
-You want to be known for what you do now, not what you did then.
-This cleanup helps the algorithm understand your current niche and connects you to the right search filters.
+These are legacy skills from five or ten years ago that distract the AI's semantic mapping.
+If you are an AI Implementation Consultant now, you don't need 'Microsoft Excel' or 'Cold Calling' from your early career.
+These old skills take up weight and confuse the algorithm's categorization of your profile.
+You want to be known for your current "high-value" skills, not your entry-level history.

 Is your headline working for you?
-Check our guide on the 2024 algorithm updates.
+Check our guide on the 2026 AI-algorithm updates.

-If you are a consultant, this is even more important.
-See how top fractional leaders use SEO to win high-ticket clients.
+If you are a consultant, this is your competitive edge.
+See how fractional leaders use the 2026 SEO blueprint to win high-ticket clients.

 The Weight of Expertise